Implement password hash synchronization with Azure AD Connect sync

 If you are migrating from AD FS (or other federation technologies) to Password Hash Synchronization, we highly recommend that you follow our detailed deployment guide published here.

 When you install Azure AD Connect by using the Express Settings option, password hash synchronization is automatically enabled.
-For more details, see Getting started with Azure AD Connect using express settings.
+For more information, see Getting started with Azure AD Connect using express settings.

 If you use custom settings when you install Azure AD Connect, password hash synchronization is available on the user sign-in page.
-For more details, see Custom installation of Azure AD Connect.
+For more information, see Custom installation of Azure AD Connect.

 Password hash synchronization and FIPS